Threshold Graphs Maximize Homomorphism Densities

 We now rederive results of Ahlswede and Katona \citep{ahlswede1978graphs} for maximizing the number of two-stars in a graph.

 \cherryMaximizationTheorem*

 \begin{proof} Let $c > 0$ and consider the limiting threshold graph $T$ with edge density at most $c$ that achieves $\mathcal{M}_H(c)$.
-Now let $T'$ denote the threshold graph with the minimum number of parts of edge density at most $c$ that maximizes $t(H,T')$ among all limiting threshold graphs with at most some finite number of parts $f$.
-We show $T'$ has at most $2$ parts.
+Note that we will not treat limiting threshold graphs here, and refer the reader to \cite{diaconis2008threshold} for more details.
+Now let $T'$ denote the threshold graph with edge density at most $c$ that maximizes $t(H,T')$ among all limiting threshold graphs with at most some finite number of parts $f$.
+Moreover, let $T'$ have the minimum number of parts among all such graphs.
+We'll show that $T'$ only has $2$ parts.
 The claim will then follow from a result of \cite{diaconis2008threshold} which states that for any $\epsilon > 0$ there is a limiting threshold graph $T^*$ with finitely many parts and edge density at most $c$ such that $t(H,T^*) \geq t(H,T) - \epsilon$.